 In addition to augmenting our contact center, machine learning pervades our end-to-end e-commerce, fulfilment and logistics platform.
-For example, ML is already powering the way we recommend products on our webshop or how we generate search results designed in order to avoid suggesting meat to vegetarians or products containing gluten to celiacs.
+For example, ML is already powering the way we recommend products on our webshop or how we generate search results designed in order to to avoid suggesting meat to vegetarians or products containing gluten to celiacs.

 The motivation behind using ML for fraud detection was twofold: speed and adaptability.
 Machines are fundamentally more capable of quickly detecting patterns compared to humans.
 Also, as fraudsters change their tactics, machines can learn the new patterns much quicker.